JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 All computations are performed using the double-precision 64-bit floating point format.
 NeuroAnalyzer data is stored using standard Julia Array and can be easily exported as DataFrame.
 Thus, external processing of those data using Julia packages is readily available.

 NeuroAnalyzer also includes NeuroRecorder, a set of functions for recording various neurophysiological signals:

-1. Finger Tapping Test (FTT) – using computer keyboard or external panel attached to Raspberry Pi
+1. Finger Tapping Test (FTT) --using computer keyboard or external panel attached to Raspberry Pi
-2. Electrodermal Activity (EDA) = Galvanic Skin Response (GSR) – via Raspberry Pi
+2. Electrodermal Activity (EDA) = Galvanic Skin Response (GSR) -- via Raspberry Pi
-3. Two-point Pinch Test (TPT) – using finger-worn accelerator attached to Raspberry Pi (in development)
+3. Two-point Pinch Test (TPT) -- using finger-worn accelerator attached to Raspberry Pi (in development)
-4. Angular Velocity Sensors (AVS) – via Raspberry Pi (in development)
+4. Angular Velocity Sensors (AVS) -- via Raspberry Pi (in development)

 We have extensive documentation and tutorials available at [https://www.neuroanalyzer.org/docs](https://www.neuroanalyzer.org/docs) and [https://neuroanalyzer.org/#tutorials](https://neuroanalyzer.org/#tutorials), respectively.